abansod/docker-openjdk-non-root/README.md

 # openjdk-non-root
-open jdk non root docker file
+Dockerfile for openjdk with non root user - abansod04/openjdk